Ritchie Sutton: Altrincham

 On 12 August 2020, Sutton signed a two-year contract with recently promoted National League side Altrincham.
 He became a part-time professional at Moss Lane, which as a father suited his family commitments.
 Manager Phil Parkinson said that Sutton could be a good mentor for the younger players.
 He played 18 games in the 2020–21 season, scoring one goal.

 On 10 September 2021, Sutton joined National League North side Alfreton Town on an initial one-month loan deal.
 In November 2021, he rejoined the club on loan until the end of the 2021–22 season.
 He featured 28 times in total during his two spells at North Street.
-He was released by Altrincham at the end of his contract.
+Altrincham released him at the end of his contract.

+Later career

+Sutton joined Whitchurch Alport in the Midland League Premier Division, before signing with Northern Premier League Division One West side Hednesford Town in September 2023.
+He ended the 2023–24 season at divisional rivals Bootle.
+He began the 2024–25 campaign with Kidsgrove Athletic.

 Style of play

-Sutton is a defender who plays primarily as an intelligent and physical centre-half, though has also played as an attacking right-back.
+Sutton is a defender who plays primarily as an intelligent and physical centre-half, though he has also played as an attacking right-back.

 Management career

 Nantwich Town

 On 3 July 2022, Sutton returned to Northern Premier League Premier Division side Nantwich Town on a player-coach basis.
-Following a spell as interim manager, Sutton was given the role on a permanent basis on 21 September 2022, alongside Gary Taylor-Fletcher.
+Following a spell as interim manager, Sutton was given the role permanently on 21 September 2022, alongside Gary Taylor-Fletcher.
 The duo were sacked by the club in February 2023 with Nantwich sitting in the relegation zone, three points from safety.

 Personal life

-Sutton supports Port Vale, and has been a season-ticket holder at the club.
-He spent the first six years of his life in Burslem, before his family relocated to Crewe.
+Sutton supports Port Vale and has been a season-ticket holder at the club.
+He spent the first six years of his life in Burslem before his family relocated to Crewe.
 In June 2011, he was studying to complete a degree in Professional Sports Writing and Broadcasting at Staffordshire University, alongside former Port Vale teammates Gareth Owen, Adam Yates, and Justin Richards.